 1. 10 nm cut-off size particle measurement option

 16. One of the most debated points in the IWG on PMP concerned the volatile particle remover and more specifically whether for SPN10 this should be based on a catalytic stripper or whether also the usual evaporation tube should be allowed.
 The results of the light-duty inter-laboratory correlation exercise did not provide clear evidence that one solution is definitely better than the other.
 The heavy-duty inter-laboratory comparison exercise showed that there could be cases that the catalytic stripper was more efficient in removing the volatile particles (e.g. during regenerations).
 A review of methods removing volatiles concluded that the catalytic stripper was more efficient that the evaporation tube, especially when sulphuric acid was present in the exhaust.
-For these reasons it was decided to allow only the use of the catalytic stripper for SPN10.
+For these reasons it was decided to allow only the use of the catalytic stripper for SPN10 (recommended system).

 17. However, in order to maintain the possibility of using sampling systems designed for SPN10 also for SPN23 measurement, the IWG proposed to modify also the existing procedure by removing the restriction that the sampling system parts shall not react with the exhaust gas components.
 In this way a sampling system with a catalytic stripper fitted with a condensation particle counter with the proper calibration can be used for the SPN23 measurement.
 As supported by several experimental data, the different losses between catalytic stripper and evaporation tube become important only below 23 nm and therefore, allowing the use of both devices for SPN23, should not result in an increased variability of the measurements.